emmaus-4v/game-in1-julia/README.md

 - Niki is sad, but understands why Character did what they did
 - Tubbo jumps up onto the podium again, and calls Manberg, L’Manberg forevermore
 - Everyone rejoices, as the ending screen appears

-## Characters
-- Main character, player can choose name
-    Players choose the actions of the character too.
-    Looks cannot be changed, but looks androgynous and will be referred to as they/them
-- Wilbur
-    The "main villain" of the story.
-But honestly kinda a gray charater He has brown hair, covered with a beanie, a long brown coat with a gray t-shirt and black pants as well as light brown eyes.
-    He is the ex-president of L'Manberg, voted off during the election.
-    He now lives with the mentality of: If I can't have L'manberg, no one can have L'manberg
-- Niki
-    She takes in the main character as soon as the game begins She was a part of L'Manberg before it fell, but left to create a place for victims and refugees She is very kind and wants to see the good in everyone She has pink hair, wears a black cape, as well as a grey,off-shoulder top and black pants, she has blue eyes
-- Karl
-    He is the king of Kinoko Kingdom, a peaceful country bordering Manberg, it is full of flowers He had light brown hair as well as light brown eyes, a colourful overcoat and goggles as well as a monocle He is a very neutral party in this story, mostly just caring about his and his citizens safety
-- Tommy

-- Tubbo
-- Quackity
-- Technoblade
-- Schlatt